paterik/udacity-ios-aqoo/README.md

 * The cover image handler has changed on 2018-12-09 based on major changes of the current Spotify API endpoint - so I’ve decide to take an image from the corresponding tracklist instead of the origin cover image. *This will be changed as soon as I extend the current API structure*.

 * The build process could break if you’re not using the latest XCode 10.1 version and the corresponding Swift binary set in version 4.2.1 - please ensure, that you’re using the right ToolChain and XCode version for this project.
-If the build is still failing, check the current workspace settings - enforce „New Build System“ setup for XCode.
-There is an article about this on [medium.com](https://medium.com/xcblog/xcode-new-build-system-for-speedy-swift-builds-c39ea6596e17)
+If the build is still failing, check the current workspace settings - enforce „New Build System“ setup for XCode (there is an article about this on [medium.com](https://medium.com/xcblog/xcode-new-build-system-for-speedy-swift-builds-c39ea6596e17)).
+You can also try to clean the ```./Pods/*``` directory and enforce a complete cache clean for pod using ```pod cache clean --all``` followed by a fresh update/install of all required libs ```pod update```.

 * The application will show ```client_id missing``` error if your Keys.plist file hasn’t complete or invalid value sets - please ensure, that you provide all neccessary values to your ```Keys.plist``` file.
 You’ve to request a valid ```client_id```and your application ```callback_url``` from [spotify/developer](https://developer.spotify.com/documentation/general/guides/app-settings/#register-your-app) app registration page.